MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/llama-index.md

 ## Prerequisites

-To run this tutorial you need:
+To run this tutorial, you need:

 1. An [Azure subscription](https://azure.microsoft.com).
 2. An Azure AI hub resource as explained at [How to create and manage an Azure AI Studio hub](../create-azure-ai-resource.md).
 3. A model supporting the [Azure AI model inference API](https://aka.ms/azureai/modelinference) deployed.
-In this example we use a `Mistral-Large` deployment, but use any model of your preference.
+In this example, we use a `Mistral-Large` deployment, but use any model of your preference.
 For using embeddings capabilities in LlamaIndex, you need an embedding model like `cohere-embed-v3-multilingual`.

     * You can follow the instructions at [Deploy models as serverless APIs](../deploy-models-serverless.md).